spdrnl/kgworkflow/README.md

 ## Install your own command line tools

-With uv it is easy to install command line tools.
+With uv it is easy to install your own Python command line tools.
 See the project.scripts section in the pyproject.toml file.
-If you run the command below, the command line tools will be installed in the project directory so that you can execute them from the project directory.
+If you run the command below, the command line tools configured in project.scripts will be installed in the project directory so that you can execute them from the project directory.

 ```sh
 uv pip install --editable .
 ```

-The --editable flag installs the project in editable mode; meaning you can make changes to the project and the changes will be reflected in the installed package.
+The --editable flag installs the project and the project.scripts in editable mode; meaning you can make changes to the project and the changes will be reflected in the installed package.

+If you changed the scripts in pyproject.toml, you have to reinstall the project.

-Or, if you have installed just:
+If you have installed just:

 ```sh
 just pip-install
 ```

-If you changed the scripts in pyproject.toml, you have to reinstall the project.

 You can now execute: